 1. Pic Paradis (Paradise Peak)

 At 424 meters (1391 feet), Pic Paradis is the highest spot on the island.
-Those who visit are rewarded with views of all of St. Martin/St. Maarten, as well as the nearby islands of Anguilla, Saba and St. Eustatius.
+Those who visit are rewarded with views of both St Martins, as well as the nearby islands of Anguilla, Saba and St. Eustatius.

 The hiking trail is easy to moderate, and you can reach the peak in two ways: Either park at Loterie Farm at the base of the mountain (for a fee) and hike up to the top, or you can drive your car to the end of the road and walk about 10 to 15 minutes to the summit (for free).